pixi-build-python#

 The backend automatically includes the following build tools:

-You'll also need to specify your Python build backend (like hatchling
+You'll also need to specify your Python build backend (like hatchling, setuptools, etc.) in your package.host-dependencies:

 Configuration Options#